eli-rosee/paper_and_scissors/README.md

 - **Right click** to throw scissors at someone
 - Hit another player's paper with scissors and they die
 - Get hit by scissors and you die - you become a sad dead piece of paper and can't do anything :(

+## How It Works (kind of)
+When you move or throw scissors, it tells the server, which tells everyone else.
+There's also some math happening to make sure all players see projectiles and movement in roughly the same place at roughly the same time (accounting for network delay).
+Surprisingly non-trivial for a dumb game about paper.

 ## Tech Stack